Clenched fists, flushed cheeks and shaky, shallow breaths — most parents can spot these signs of an impending kid-meltdown.

 “With my son, 11, I have him do a ‘fidget spinner meditation’ — Hold a fidget spinner toy, give it a spin and then take deep quiet breaths until it stops spinning,” says Erin Clotworthy Joosse, owner of Tacoma’s Source Yoga.

-For wired parents, tweens and teens, mindfulness apps (try Headspace, Buddhify or Mind Yeti) offer quick meditations to help kids shift out of a negative or angry state; parents can guide younger kids through these meditations, too.
+For wired parents, tweens and teens, mindfulness apps (try Headspace or Buddhify) offer quick meditations to help kids shift out of a negative or angry state; parents can guide younger kids through these meditations, too.

 But when a meltdown looms, sometimes you’ve got to pull something out of thin air.
 That’s where creative breathing techniques win the day.
 Deep breaths dial down anxiety in mere moments, and breathing exercises are simple, free and easy to whip out during heated moments.